 Willow Run Lock and Key

 Ford initially operated Camp Willow Run on this site for one season in 1940, which provided farm employment for underprivileged boys.
 Ford built a new factory in 1941, and the most qualified boys from the camp were employed at this Village Industry, making ignition and door locks and plating keys.
 The foundry at the plant used 1000 pounds of metal to produce 2000 locks a day.
 The little factory was torn down in 1944 to make room for the Willow Run B-24 Bomber Plan, the first and only Village Industry building to be dismantled.
 The lock and key operations moved to Cherry Hill.

 Ypsilanti Starters and Generators

 Ford constructed a new building and powerhouse in 1932 near the historic village of Rawsonville.
 The power of the Huron River was used to operate a sawmill and gristmill at this site.
 Under Ford’s operation, starters and generators were manufactured by Ford at the Ypsilanti plant.
-Later Ford’s Village Industries building was absorbed into the larger Rawsonville facility on the site.
-Today, Visteon near the old millpond is the current occupant.
+Later, Henry Ford’s Village Industries building was absorbed into the larger Rawsonville facility on the site.
+Today, Visteon, near the old millpond, is the current occupant.

 - Interesting Films Made in Michigan

 - White Rock: The Sacred Cornerstone of Michigan’s Thumb